 - Keep an eye on your phone’s homescreen and allow USB debugging when you see the following popup window.

 - If the tool asks you to install BusyBox script, type Y and press the Enter key.
-Please note that you’ll require to have a working internet connection to get BusyBox script downloaded.
+Please note that you’ll require having a working internet connection to get BusyBox script downloaded.

 - Now follow the on-screen to gain root access on your device.